graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-11/papers/2024-11-28-critical-batch-size.md

 One can view the standard ML training procedure as operating in two phases: the accumulation of gradients, and the update of parameters based on those gradients.
 Accumulation takes place in three places: within a local mini-batch (summing over outer-products to compute weight gradients), across devices (data parallel all-reduce), and across sequential mini-batches (gradient accumulation).

 For the sake of computational efficiency, we wish to use sufficiently large local mini-batches to hide the cost of loading weights, and as many data parallel devices as we have available to maximise compute.
 When the global batch size is lower than the CBS it makes no difference to the final loss how large or small the batch size is (i.e. how much we accumulate before a we update the parameters) - we always reach the same loss with the same amount of data.
-Another way to view this is to say that below the CBS, a doubling of the batch size halves the number of steps required (termed "linear scaling").
+Another way to view this is to say that below the CBS, a doubling of the batch size halves the number of updates required (termed "linear scaling").

 The CBS defines the point at which linear scaling ceases to hold.
 This concept was first introduced in [OpenAI's Large-Batch training paper](https://arxiv.org/abs/1812.06162), which shows that gradient noise can be used to predict the critical batch size.
 But what that paper and its successors don't show is how the CBS relates to the model size and number of tokens trained on, particularly in the context of LLM training.
 Understanding this is the purpose of this paper.